joelagnel/linux-kernel/Documentation/RCU/Design/srcu.rst

 Counter-based RCU implementations such as QRCU [1] and SRCU depend on sampling of an index which tells the reader which pair of counters to modify.
-It is possible that there is a race between reader and writer, such that the index sampled is not the right one.
-This can cause some implementations to keep looping till they get the right index, potentially for a long time.
+It is possible that there is a race between reader and writer, such that the index sampled is not the right one because it was sampled after a flip happened.
+This can cause an implementation to retry.
+It can even keep retrying indefinitely if it keeps getting blocked and keeps sampling the incorrect index potentially waiting for a long time.

 SRCU's design on the other hand does not suffer from this issue.
-Even though SRCU readers have higher overhead than non-preemptible RCU (which is basically just a compiler barrier), the number of instructions they have to execute are fixed.
-This is because SRCU carefully scans counters during grace period detection, such that unbounded looping in the reader is not necessary.
+Even though SRCU readers have higher overhead than non-preemptible RCU (which is basically just a compiler barrier), the number of instructions they execute are fixed.
+This is because SRCU updates scan the inactive set of counters twice (both before and after a flip), such that unbounded looping in the reader is not necessary.

 4. Starvation freedom